Don’t forget to register for your course!

 Find your Student Charter, Academic Regulations and more here.

 The date your course starts will be in the email from your admissions tutor.
-Make sure you're on campus in time for Welcome week which starts on 17th September.
+Make sure you're on campus in time for Welcome week.

 View your teaching timetable to see when and where your lectures are.